mattiascibien/dicenotation/README.md

 ## Contributing

 You are free to contribute the code to this repository.
-As soon as the first stable version is reached (0.1) the GitFlow branching model.
+As soon as the first stable version is reached (0.1) the GitFlow branching model will be adopted.